 Enrolling in the CANDO Program

-If a child undergoes heart surgery within the first year of life, we automatically enroll the infant in our program.
-Before the family leaves the hospital, a CANDO team members talks to the family and arranges and outpatient appointment for the baby.
+If your child undergoes heart surgery within the first year of life, he or she is automatically enrolled in our program.
+Before your family leaves the hospital, a CANDO team member will make an initial assessment, talk with you about further planning and arrange an outpatient appointment.

 Other ways to enroll your child:

-- Your child’s pediatric cardiologist can refer your child to our program at any age, as long as your child meets at least one of the following criteria:
+- A pediatric cardiologist can refer your child to our program at any age, as long as your child meets at least one of the following criteria:

 - Had heart surgery in the first year of life

-- Has a cyanotic heart defect (a congenital heart defect that results in low blood oxygen level)
+- Has a cyanotic heart defect (a congenital heart defect that results in a "blue" baby with lower than normal blood oxygen level)

-- There is a concern during routine exam in a child with CHD that there may be a developmental problem
+- There is a developmental concern during a routine exam in a child with CHD, even if surgery was not required

-- Your pediatricians can refer your child or you can contact us directly after discussing whether the child qualifies.
+- Your pediatrician can refer your child or you can contact us directly after discussing whether your child qualifies

-To learn if your child would benefit from a CANDO visit or to schedule an appointment at Children’s National, call 202-476-6867.
+To learn if your child would benefit from a CANDO visit or to schedule an appointment at Children’s National, call our program coordinator Melissa Duva, RN, at 202-476-6867.